Chia1995/ccl4/Assets/Documents/Report.md

 ## Three Important Achievements
 *(List and explain 3 important achievements you are proud of (e.g., features, techniques, etc.) in the project.
 Please explain in detail.)*

 1. Creating trippy Shader with Shadertoy.
-Shader is used on the Sphere which follows the position of the player
+Shader is used on the Sphere, which follows the position of the player

 2. Creation and Animation of 3D Models and Scene Elements
 The creation of the mushroom, death character, and player models, along with their animations, was a major achievement.
 Each model was carefully designed, rigged, and animated to fit the game’s surreal theme.
 The death character's entrance when the player loses adds strong visual feedback.
 Additionally, several scene elements like mushrooms, hearts, and background objects were custom-made to create a consistent and immersive environment.

 3. **Villain AI and Dynamic Ground Tile Spawning**
 One of the most technically interesting features was our Villain AI system.
-The villain begins following the player but only catches them after three hits.
+The villain begins following the player, but only catches them after three hits.
 It dynamically rotates toward the player and adjusts its movement based on proximity and the game state.
 Here’s a snippet from `VillainFollower.cs`:
 ---
 ```csharp
 if (GameManager.Instance != null && GameManager.Instance.HitCount < 3)